 Resource access management in Azure

-In what is resource governance?, you learned that governance refers to the ongoing process of managing, monitoring, and auditing the use of Azure resources to meet the goals and requirements of your organization.
+Cloud Governance outlines the Five Disciplines of Cloud Governance, which includes Resource Management.
+What is resource access governance furthers explains how resource access management fits into the resource management discipline.
 Before you move on to learn how to design a governance model, it's important to understand the resource access management controls in Azure.
 The configuration of these resource access management controls forms the basis of your governance model.

 What is an Azure resource?